PJ64/apigw_lambda_dynamodb/README.md

 By integrating an API Gateway endpoint with AWS Lambda functions and an Amazon DynamoDB table you can build basic microservice architecture that is scalable, highly available and cost effective.
 This is a standard pattern for applications that require a CRUD backend.

+The example also includes a Python Lambda layer with the aws_embedded_metrics module, which used to capture order details as metrics that can be viewed in Amazon CloudWatch.

 ![architecture](./images/architecture_1.png "Architecture")

 ## Setup